vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Sat Dec  9 02:00:57 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Sun Dec 10 02:06:22 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER